ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 	e.mu.Lock()
 	defer e.mu.Unlock()
-	delete(e.m, key)
+	delete(e.data, key)

 	return nil
 }

 ```

-In this function we fist lock our delete file mutex, after that we move the cursor to the end of the file and write the key that we obtaint for the parameter.
+In this function we fist lock our delete file mutex, after we move the cursor to the end of the file and write the key that we obtain from the parameter, is the same approach that we use when we save key/value data on the other file.
-If everything works fine we delete the key from the map, using the other mutex.
+If everything works fine we delete the key from the map, here we must use the other mutext because we are making changes on the map structure of data,
-We use defer keyword to unlock the mutex, this assures that the unlock will be called after the function finish.

 Add test for this